 1. The domain itself, and;

-2. The domain’s DNS Host Records… which you, as owner, can edit.
+2. The domain’s DNS Host Records… which you, as owner (in the sense of paying registrant), can edit.

 To edit your DNS Host Records, log in to your domain registrar’s dashboard.
 With Namecheap, you must first find your domain and click the “MANAGE” button.
 Here’s a screenshot: